 In earlier episodes of Designing Cities for All, we have seen that design is everywhere, and everything around us is designed.
 We have also seen that there are flaws in these designs because what we tend to do in this world is design for the middle and forget about the margins.
 Wouldn’t we create and build stronger structures for everyone, when we design for the people who are actually living with the failures of our designed products, spaces, and systems?

 Praveen Sewgobind is an activist-academic working to deepen and complicate Critical Race Theory with a decolonial lens, focusing on the embodiment of white racism and social constructs of racial formation in the Netherlands.
 In 2020, Praveen was appointed as a member of the research department of Design Academy Eindhoven.
+Furthermore, Praveen is a lecturer at the University of Amsterdam where he currently teaches a Netherlands Institute for Cultural Analysis course titled Decolonial Studies and Political Philosophy.
 As a Professor of Diversity and Inclusivity, he aims to contribute to dismantling exclusion by embracing structural diversity in the context of the city.
 Cities have traditionally been loci power and privilege, as well as sites where their unequal distribution has been contested and dismantled.
 How can we use diversity and inclusion as design tools to truly enable a sense of belonging?

 Tanachia Ashikali’s expertise includes diversity management, leadership, and inclusion in public organisations, which are increasingly implementing interventions based on different diversity approaches aimed at promoting diversity and inclusion in the organisation.
 Tanachia researches how different approaches to diversity contribute to a sense of belonging, and develops and applies quantitative research methods and techniques to study these topics among employees and (team) leaders.
 Example applications include: developing and testing a measurement scale for inclusive leadership, using survey methods and structural equation modeling.